Estacao-Oliver/Estacao-Oliver/README_EN-US.md

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
 We've got a [list of issues](https://github.com/Estacao-Oliver/Estacao-Oliver/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!

 We are currently accepting translations of the game on our main repository.
-If you would like to translate the game into another language check the #localization channel in our [Discord](https://go.estacaooliver.org/AtDxv)

-If you make any contributions, please make sure to read the markers section in [MARKERS.md](https://github.com/Estacao-Oliver/Estacao-Oliver/blob/master/MARKERS.md)
-Any changes made to files belonging to our upstream should be properly marked in accordance to what is specified there.

 ## Building